Cos'è la produzione additiva con spray a freddo, e come può trasformare la tua produzione?

 • Very Fine Powders: Powders smaller than 5 micrometers can clump in the feeder, leading to inconsistent particle flow.

-• High-Density Materials: Tungsten or tantalum require extremely high gas pressures (Sopra 10 MPA) to accelerate, which increases equipment costs.
+• High-Density Materials: Tungsten or tantalum require extremely high gas pressures (Sopra 10 MPa) to accelerate, which increases equipment costs.

 4. Cold Spray Additive Manufacturing Applications: Where Is It Being Used Today?